TiBOcode/astrotibo/src/content/notes/Why-Learning-Songs-may-Limit-Your-Creativity.md

 ---
-title: Why am I not teaching songs?
+title: Why Learning Songs may Limit Your Creativity
 category:
   - "[[Ukulele]]"
 date: 2024-08-04
 status:
   - "[[📝 Captured]]"
   - "[[🌱Seedlings]]"
 description:
 ---
 # The issue with songs